MICA-MNI/ENIGMA/docs/source/pages/12.visualization/index.rst

 -----------------------------------
 **ENIGMA TOOLBOX** comes equipped with fsaverage5 and Conte69 cortical midsurfaces and numerous parcellations!
 Following the examples below, we can easily map parcellated data (*e.g.*, Desikan-Killiany) to fsaverage5 surface space (*i.e.*, vertices).
-In the following example, we will display mean subcortical volume reductions in individuals with left TLE (*z*-scored to healthy controls).
+In the following example, we will display cortical atrophy in individuals with left TLE.

-.. admonition:: Parcellations, parcellations for everyone! 🧩
+.. admonition:: Our visualizaton tools work with ENIGMA and non-ENIGMA datasets 👀

-     Mapping parcellated data to the surface has never been easier - even for ENIGMA datasets (yes, those datasets with 68, as opposed to 71, Desikan-Killiany cortical parcels).
-Our ``parcel_to_surface()`` function works with ENIGMA- and non-ENIGMA-derived datasets.
-We also included several other parcellations (*e.g.*, glasser_fsa5, schaefer_100_fsa5, schaefer_200_fsa5, schaefer_300_fsa5, and so on ...), so you can take advantage of our visualization tools for all your other projects!
+     Mapping parcellated data to the surface has never been easier!
+Our ``parcel_to_surface()`` function works with ENIGMA- and non-ENIGMA datasets.
+Our toolbox include several other parcellations (*e.g.*, glasser_fsa5, schaefer_100_fsa5, schaefer_200_fsa5, schaefer_300_fsa5, ...), so you can take advantage of our visualization tools for all your other projects!

 .. admonition:: Don't like fsaverage5?
 Relax, we got you covered! 🛀🏾